Kshama Sawant: 2019 election

-In August 2020, petitioner Ernie Lou submitted a petition to the King County Elections Office to recall Sawant, which was allowed to proceed in a decision by the Washington Supreme Court on April 1, 2021.
-Sawant responded by denying the charges in the petition and claiming that the recall effort was backed by right-wing billionaires.
-The recall campaign was criticised by journalist Liza Featherstone, who characterised it as being controlled by "tech corporations, real estate interests, and business lobbyists".
+2021 recall election

+In August 2020, petitioner Ernie Lou submitted a petition to the King County Elections Office to recall Sawant, charging that Sawant "used her position in violation of the law or has recklessly undermined the safety of others," including open city council to protests, the march on Mayor Durkan's home, and encouraging people to occupy the Capitol Hill Occupied Protest.
+The charges that was argued and approved by the court were: 1.
+Delegated city employment decisions to a political organization outside city government, 2. used city resources to support a ballot initiative and failed to comply with public disclosure requirements related such support, 3. disregarded state orders related to the COVID-19 pandemic and endangered the safety of city workers and other individuals by admitting hundreds of people into city hall on June 9, 2020, when it was closed to the public, and 4. led a protest march to Mayor Jenny Durkan's private residence, the location of which Sawant knows is protected under state confidentiality laws.

+Sawant responded by denying the charges in the petition and claiming that right-wing billionaires backed the recall effort.
+Sawant would appeal the district court's ruling allowing the recall effort to move forward, and in April 2021 the Washington Supreme Court ruled that the recall effort could move forward.
+Sawant's legal defense was funded by the city council using taxpayer funds.

 In September 2021, the King County Elections Office set the recall election date for December 7.
 Sawant's strategy for the recall election focused on driving up turnout among young voters, one of her core constituencies.
 It was the first recall election held in Seattle since the 1975 recall election against Mayor Wesley C. Uhlman.
 The results of the election were close, with Sawant overcoming the recall by 310 votes, which was 0.76% of the 41,033 votes cast.
 The turnout was 52.9%.

-On January 19, 2023, Sawant announced that she would retire from the city council at the end of the year, instead announcing that she would be launching Workers Strike Back, a national labor movement.
+On January 19, 2023, Sawant announced that she would retire from the city council at the end of the year, and that she would be launching Workers Strike Back, a national labor movement.

+2026 congressional campaign

+On June 2, 2025, Sawant announced that she would run in 2026 as an independent for the U.S. House of Representatives in Washington's 9th congressional district, challenging Democratic incumbent Adam Smith.